pushkarydv/pushkarydv/Readme.md

 ### <img src="https://devurl.netlify.app/logo.png" width="16px" /> DEVURL

-Presenting [DEVURL](https://devurl.netlify.app/) , here you can find docs and links for various dev tools, so that you don't have to bookmark all and just one page
+[DEVURL](https://devurl.netlify.app/) , here you can find docs and links for various dev tools, so that you don't have to bookmark all and just one page

 ### Tic Tac Toe